 Sometimes, even after a great night’s sleep, it can be hard to feel alive and vibrant when you see those tired, drooping eyes looking back at you in the mirror.
 Loose skin over your eyes and bags below them can make you look tired and older than you feel.
 If this sounds familiar, you’re not alone.
 Blepharoplasty, or eyelid surgery, is the third most popular cosmetic procedure in the country.
-Plastic Surgery Clinic of Eau Claire is proud to offer blepharoplasty in the Eau Claire, Wisconsin area to patients who are looking for a more refreshed and rejuvenated appearance.
+Its sometimes called an “eyelid lift” and Plastic Surgery Clinic of Eau Claire is proud to offer the procedure in the Eau Claire, Wisconsin area to patients who are looking for a more refreshed and rejuvenated appearance.
 As a board certified plastic surgeon, Dr. Ember Ewings has performed many of these procedures and looks forward to helping you look more youthful, alert, and vibrant.

 - Why Choose Eyelid Surgery?

 - Blepharoplasty Before and After Photos